IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

 We face a huge inequality all around the world, at the same time that Qatar enjoys a GDP of around 136,000 USD per capita, most of the world does not go over 20,000 USD and in Burundi it does not go up to 400 USD.
 Entire countries in America and Africa with a huge inequality in the household income.
 Countries without freedom and where the sadness and the anger are the common day.
-An entire world turn to red when it refers to the perception of corruption.
+An entire world turn to red when it refers to the perception of corruption or the generosity.
 However, at the same time that we struggle with all these problems, there are countries that might lead the way to solve them.
-Like the extraordinary effort of countries like Ruanda or Somalia to fight against corruption.
-An America colored with blue when it refers to happiness and enjoyment.
+Like the extraordinary effort of countries like Ruanda or Somalia to fight against corruption, or an America colored with blue when it refers to happiness and enjoyment.
 And most of the world counting with someone in times of trouble.